 Great.

-Like everybody else saying, what the hell is wrong with you talking to the New York Times for?
+Like everybody else, saying, what the hell is wrong with you talking to the New York Times for?

-Well, actually, I thought it was a good thing.
+Well, actually, I thought it did.

 No, no, it was a lot of the Hannity greatest hits.